theYeeti/pact-lang.org/docs/beginner/pact-accounts-and-transfers.md

 Congratulations, at this point you have completed the Simple Payment smart contract!

 If you’d like, you can try deploying this smart contract.
-You can deploy this contract using the **Pact Onine Editor** or from the **Pact Atom SDK**.
+You can deploy this contract using the **Pact Online Editor** or from the **Pact Atom SDK**.
 If you choose to deploy this locally, you’ll need the REPL file which you can find inside of the repository you cloned.

 For help getting started and deploying in each of these environments, try the following tutorials.